A nilpotent IP polynomial multiple recurrence theorem

 \section{Topological multiple recurrence}

-In this section we refine the nilpotent Hales-Jewett theorem due to Bergelson and Leibman \cite{MR1972634}*{Theorem 0.19} using the induction scheme from \cite{MR1715320}*{Theorem 3.4}.
-This allows us to deduce a \emph{multiparameter} nilpotent Hales-Jewett theorem that will be ultimately applied to polynomial-valued polynomials mappings.
+In this section we refine the nilpotent Hales--Jewett theorem due to Bergelson and Leibman \cite[Theorem 0.19]{MR1972634} using the induction scheme from \cite[Theorem 3.4]{MR1715320}.
+This allows us to deduce a \emph{multiparameter} nilpotent Hales--Jewett theorem that will be ultimately applied to polynomial-valued polynomials mappings.